Probing factorization violation with vector angularities: Introduction

 When measurements significantly restrict the QCD radiation in the final state, the factorization becomes more involved.
 For example, if in the Drell-Yan process the transverse momentum of the boson is measured to be small compared to $Q$, this implies that hadronic radiation must be soft (low-energetic) or collinear (parallel to one of the incoming protons).
 In this case, the factorization involves transverse-momentum-dependent parton distributions.

 While factorization is proven for the Drell-Yan process~\cite{Bodwin:1984hc,Collins:1984kg,Collins:1988ig}, it is used for generic LHC processes.
-However, a crucial and nontrivial step to establish factorization involves showing that the Glauber region (or Glauber modes~\cite{Donoghue:2009cq,Fleming:2014rea,Rothstein:2016bsq} in Soft-Collinear Effective Theory~\cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph}) does not give a non-trivial contribution.\footnote{We write ``non-trivial", since Ref.~\cite{Rothstein:2016bsq} shows that certain ``Cheshire" Glauber contributions can simply be accounted for by using the proper orientation of Wilson lines.} There has been progress in understanding the origin of this factorization violation, finding e.g.~that for single-scale observables such contributions necessarily involve a Lipatov vertex~\cite{Schwartz:2018obd}.
+However, a crucial and nontrivial step to establish factorization involves showing that the Glauber region (or Glauber modes~\cite{Donoghue:2009cq,Fleming:2014rea,Rothstein:2016bsq} in Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph}) does not give a non-trivial contribution.\footnote{We write ``non-trivial", since Ref.~\cite{Rothstein:2016bsq} shows that certain ``Cheshire" Glauber contributions can simply be accounted for by using the proper orientation of Wilson lines.} There has been progress in understanding the origin of this factorization violation, finding e.g.~that for single-scale observables such contributions necessarily involve a Lipatov vertex~\cite{Schwartz:2018obd}.
 A concrete example of factorization violation was presented in Ref.~\cite{Zeng:2015iba}.
+For other work on factorization violation, see e.g.~Refs.~\cite{Collins:2007nk,Mulders:2011zt,Catani:2011st,Forshaw:2012bi}.

 In this paper we introduce a family of observables, which we call vector angularities.
-Though we focus on the Drell-Yan process, these observables can be applied to other processes in which a color-singlet is produced.
-The vector angularities are defined as
+Though we focus on the Drell-Yan process, these observables can be applied to other processes in which a color singlet is produced.
+The vector angularities are defined as\footnote{Alternatively, one can include the boost of the $\ga/Z$ in the definition of the vector angularities, $y_i \to y_i - Y$.
+This simplifies the factorization in \eqs{factorizedcross}{final_cross}, eliminating the explicit $Y$ dependence in the convolution of $\vec{\tau}_a$~\cite{Stewart:2009yx,Gangal:2014qda}.}

 where the sum on $i$ runs over the hadronic final state, and the transverse momentum $\vec{k}_{\perp, i}$ of particle $i$ is weighed by its rapidity $y_i$, in accordance to the choice of the parameter $a$.
 This is similar to the angularity event shape~\cite{Berger:2003iw}, which has been extended to Drell-Yan~\cite{Stewart:2009yx}, deep-inelastic scattering~\cite{Kang:2021yaf} and jets~\cite{Almeida:2008yp}.
 A crucial difference is that we take the \emph{vector} sum of transverse momenta.